NastasiaSaby/NastasiaSaby/README.md

 A bit about me:

 - 📙 I like writing.
-I've published a guide: https://leanpub.com/machinelearningenproduction
+I've published a guide about ML in production: https://leanpub.com/machinelearningenproduction
 - 🔭 I’m currently working on machine learning engineering.
 - 🌱 I’m currently learning Databricks platform's secrets.
 - 👯 I’m looking to collaborate on every subject around machine learning in real life.